bglendenning/itemtimingtrainer/README.md

 * `presentationName`: The name to present when logging item clicks.
 * `domElementId`: A valid DOM element ID for use in creating the item's DOM element.
-* `spawnIntervalSeconds`: The interval between when an item is picked up and will spawn again.
+* `spawnIntervalSeconds`: The interval between when an item is picked up and when it will spawn again.
 * `spawnTimeSeconds`: The next time, relative to the current session timer, at which the item will spawn.
-This value can be defined as greater than 0.
+If defined as 0, the item can be picked up immediately upon starting a session, else the item will spawn `spawnTimeSeconds` after the session starts.
 * `backgroundColorClass`: The name of one of the project's [background color classes](index.html#L143-L165).
 * `logTextColorClass`: The name of one of the project's [color classes](index.html#L119-L141).